 Packing list for your Duffel.

-With your knowledge of Pakistani culture you are well aware of precautions to be taken while traveling through remote areas.
+With your knowledge of Pakistani culture, you are well aware of precautions to be taken while traveling through remote areas.
 Cloths for the trek should be durable, comfortable and easy to wash and dry.
-In good weather you will spend much of your time in a T-shirt or medium shirt and outdoor trousers.
-You will need warmer clothes for evening in the camps.
+In good weather, you will spend much of your time in a T-shirt or medium shirt and outdoor trousers.
+You will need warmer clothes for the evening in the camps.
 Temperature falls rapidly as soon the sun goes down.